The

 Obviously, I have to say it: Don't use those.

-Update September 2011: If
+Update September 2011: If you

-and the barbed wire on top.
-I wasn't expecting much
+barbed wire on top.
+I wasn't expecting much because the mesh and

-because the mesh and wire sections have little separation, only
+wire sections have little separation, only a few inches.
+Signals

-a few inches.
-Signals from Absolute radio, Five Live and
+from Absolute radio, Five Live and another station were good and

-another station were good and loud.
-I needed to move the
+loud.
+I needed to move the aerial coupling coil away from the

-aerial coupling coil away from the main coil on the rod to help
+main coil on the rod to help separate the stations.
+The air

-the background is coincidental.
+traffic radar station in the background is coincidental.

 Update October 2011: The New